aronbeal/D7-Testing-with-Behat/slides.md

 </code></pre>

 <aside class="notes" data-markdown>
-The next optimization I'm going to mention tonight had to do with where context files and feature files live.
-Adding features and context files requires changing of the Behat yaml configuration file every time it happens.
-We wanted that to happen automatically - we wanted feature and context auto-discovery.
-We expect our feature and context files to move in rough synchronization with the code they are intended to test, and we wanted a separation between the custom work we did that could apply to any Drupal site, and the work that would apply to a particular site.

-I ended up building a small cli tool using nodejs that would accomplish this for us.
-It's not yet ready for general release, unfortunately - it hasn't been tested on anything but my local development platform so far, and I'm currently focusing my efforts on expanding the Behat Extension Driver code, so it may be awhile before it does.
-Nevertheless, I mention it here, because I believe it to be an important realization that will benefit others who are considering how to structure their projects.
+The next optimization has to do with javascript based testing.
+Oftentimes, you'll end up waiting for a callback to complete in order to test whether or not a field contains a particular value.
+A lot of the strategies I found online had sleep based functions.
+This is a variant of a suggestion by the author that replaces sleeping a predetermined amount of time with a polling function that sleeps a second and tests again.
+It's still not entirely optimal, but in practice it works quite well.
 </aside>

-##Optimization 5: Let custom steps and features live with the site repo
+##Optimization 5: Location of feature and context files

+- Site agnostic contexts (testing tool folder)
+- Site specific general contexts (Drupal repo, subfolder ... ?)
+- Content type specific contexts (Drupal repo, subfolder ... ?)

 <aside class="notes" data-markdown>
-The next optimization I'm going to mention tonight had to do with where context files and feature files live.
+The final optimization I'm going to mention tonight had to do with where context files and feature files live.
 Adding features and context files requires changing of the Behat yaml configuration file every time it happens.
 We wanted that to happen automatically - we wanted feature and context auto-discovery.
 We expect our feature and context files to move in rough synchronization with the code they are intended to test, and we wanted a separation between the custom work we did that could apply to any Drupal site, and the work that would apply to a particular site.

+We've been categorizing context files in the above fashion.
+Some of them contain tooling that will work with many different installations - this, we kept in our testing tool repository.
+Some of it was for a specific drupal instance, but general in nature, and some of it was specific to a certain content type.
+We're still deciding on optimal placement for those types of files.

-I ended up building a small cli tool using nodejs that would accomplish this for us.
+I ended up building a small cli tool using nodejs that would help with context and feature discovery.
 It's not yet ready for general release, unfortunately - it hasn't been tested on anything but my local development platform so far, and I'm currently focusing my efforts on expanding the Behat Extension Driver code, so it may be awhile before it does.
-Nevertheless, I mention it here, because I believe it to be an important realization that will benefit others who are considering how to structure their projects.
 </aside>

 ---------------------------------------------